 In keeping with the compound interest principle, progress is momentum based.
 By committing to 15 minutes a day on a couple different projects, I’ve made a ton of progress.
 I've accomplished far more than if I had tried to carve out an hour here and there.
 I was only able to start writing online because I devoted 20 minutes a day to writing.
 Once I stuck with that for a month, I was in good shape.

 If we focus on our egos too much, we’ll be afraid of appearing weak.
-The causes us to avoid confronting the areas of our knowledge where we actually are weak.
-These are exactly the areas we need to strengthen!
+This causes us to avoid confronting the areas of our knowledge where we actually are weak.
+And these are exactly the areas we need to strengthen!
 If we never address these areas, we’ll never improve, and we won't be able to beat big challenges.

 So how does this affect learning Haskell, or programming in general?
 After all, programming is not a competitive game.
 And yet, there are still ways in which this mentality can hurt us.
 We might stay away from a particular topic because it seems difficult.
 We're concerned that we'll try to learn it and fail.
 And we worry this failure will reveal how peculiarly unfit we are to be Haskell developers.
 Worse, we're afraid to ask other programmers for help.
 What if they look down on us for our lack of knowledge?

 I have three main responses to this.
-First, I'll repeat a note from the intimidation article.
+First, I'll repeat a note from part 1.
 A topic is infinitely more intimidating when you know nothing about it.
 Once you know even the most basic definitions, you have a reasonable idea of what you're missing.
 Get as basic an idea of it as you can and write it down in plain English.
 You might not know the subject.
 But it will no longer be an "unknown-unknown".

 Finally, the very people we are afraid to admit our weaknesses to are the same people who can actually help us overcome these weakness.
 Better yet, they are often more than happy to do so!
 This involves getting over our primal fears of appearing inferior and being rejected by others.
 This is difficult but not impossible.